When you acknowledge the constant existential crisis,

 Everyday we pretend to manipulate people’s perceptions of who we are,

-You reach a point where you label their image of madness as “art”;
+You reach a point where you label their image of madness as “art” as “unstable curiosity”;

 The art of jumping on the spectrum of being a child to an adult in a matter of seconds.

-The art of being so vulnerable that you call it being creative, because only the insane express their thoughts and emotions so freely.
+The art of being so vulnerable that you call it being creative, because only the insane express their thoughts and emotions without restrictions.

 By allowing the child to die, you are eliminating the beautiful instinct of being passionately curious about every aspect of your world.

 By allowing the adult to die on the other hand,